sandrochalhoub/GCForest/README.md

-# Blossom Decisiont Tree Learner
+# Blossom, a Fast Decision Tree Learner

 Install by running